MicrosoftDocs/architecture-center/docs/example-scenario/security/trusted-internet-connections-content.md

 - You can separate log collection into areas of responsibility.
 For instance, Azure AD logs can be sent to a Log Analytics workspace managed by an identity team, and network logs can be sent to a different Log Analytics workspace managed by the network team.
 - This article defines each example using a single firewall option, but organizational requirements or architectures require two or more is acceptable.
 Should the architecture have an Azure Firewall then an Application Gateway with a WAF, that is acceptable.
 However many firewalls are used to secure the cloud perimeter, logs for each firewall must be collected and made available for the CISA TALON to collect.
-- If your environment requires internet egress from Azure-based virtual machines then you can use a Layer 3 based solution like Azure Firewall or a Third-party firewall to monitor and log the outbound traffic.
+- If your environment requires internet egress from Azure-based virtual machines, then you can use a Layer 3 based solution like Azure Firewall or a Third-party firewall to monitor and log the outbound traffic.

 ## Considerations